OscarTopliss/website/content/academic-projects/cryptographic-system/_index.md

 **brute force**, e.g. hashing every common password in a dictionary (known as a "dictionary attack"), is infeasible.
   - Each individual hashing attempt takes too long.
-  - The algorithm's high memory requirements mean that **paralelising** the process, e.g. running multiple instances to check more hashes at once, is expensive and difficult to scale.
+  - The algorithm's high memory requirements mean that **parallelising** the process, e.g. running multiple instances to check more hashes at once, is expensive and difficult to scale.
 ##### Secret Salt